mrft/adsbexchange-stuff/README.md

 ## Prerequisites

-You'll want to have [icedcoffeescript](http://maxtaco.github.io/coffee-script/) installed globally
+You'll want to have [nodejs](http://maxtaco.github.io/coffee-script/) installed.
+I prefer to [install nodejs as a non-root user](https://degreesofzero.com/article/how-to-install-nodejs-as-a-non-root-user.html).

+The code is written in IcedCoffeeScript, which is basically coffeescript - a compile-to-js language - enhanced with await/defer keywords as an elegant solution to the 'nodejs callback hell' problem.

+## Getting started

+The only thing you should do is run
 <code>
-npm install -g iced-coffee-script
+npm install
 </code>

-(IcedCoffeeScript is basically coffeescript - a compile-to-js language - enhanced with await/defer keywords as an elegant solution to the 'nodejs callback hell' problem)
+after you have cloned the repository.
+This will install all dependencies, and call `npm run build` afterwards, so all the .iced files will be compiled to .js files.

 ## Usage